In-Depth: How Cote d'Ivoire coasted past blunt Bafana | Goal.com

 STARTING LINE-UPS

 South Africa made two surprise selections in their starting lineup.
 In goal, Darren Keet was left on the bench with Ronwen Williams getting the nod instead.
-The former had performed well in the final qualifying match and plays alongside three of the back four at club level.
-Even so, this was an unexpected move by coach Stuart Baxter.
+The former had performed well in the final qualifying match and plays alongside three of the back four at club level, this was an unexpected move by coach Stuart Baxter.

 Further forward, Lebohang Maboe was selected ahead of Thulani Serero and Thembinkosi Lorch, who both had watching briefs from the bench.
 Star man Percy Tau played in support of Lebo Mothiba.